Atlantic (1848): Final voyage

 McNeil's actions came too late.
 Ogdensburg rammed Atlantic on the port side, forward of the paddlewheel, cutting into Atlantic's side down to the waterline.
 Ogdensburg reversed and backed away from Atlantic, while Atlantic continued away under full steam.
 Perhaps reassured by Atlantic steaming away, McNeil steered Ogdensburg back onto its regular course.
 Many passengers on Atlantic were awakened by the collision, but the crew of Atlantic made no effort to alert all the passengers.
 Water flowing in through the hole in Atlantic soon flooded the boilers, bringing the ship to a halt.
 The passengers and crew began to panic, many throwing anything that would float over the side of the ship before jumping over the side themselves, where many drowned.
 An attempt was made to launch Atlantic's three boats; one capsized, and Captain Petty suffered a concussion while lowering another, leaving him unable to provide any more assistance.
 The two other boats were lowered, carrying mostly crew members.
 The bow of Atlantic began to sink, but the stern was kept above water by air trapped inside the ship.

 Meanwhile, the crew of Ogdensburg realized that Atlantic was in trouble, either because Ogdensburg's Captain Richardson reached that conclusion after examining the damage to his ship, or because the crew of Ogdensburg, after stopping their ship to check for damage, heard screams coming from the sinking Atlantic.
 Ogdensburg turned around and found the half-sunk Atlantic ten minutes later; her crew took survivors off Atlantic's stern and rescued others from the water.
 Shortly after Ogdensburg took the last survivors off of the deck of Atlantic, Atlantic sank completely.
 The ship did not carry detailed passenger lists, but estimates range from at least 130 lives lost up to 300 lives lost, with an estimated death toll of 250 being common.

+This account is from Amund Eidsmoe’s story of his own life from Hjalmar Rued Holand’s The Norwegian Settler’s Story.
+Amund was born in 1814 and emigrated to the U.S. with his wife and two children in 1852.